 - The backgrounds can be more complex, with up to four layers of background graphics, although games rarely used that many due to severe color limitations with more than three layers.
 Or instead of a layered background, games could set the PPU into Mode 7, which was used to achieve the scaling and rotating backgrounds that were part of what set the SNES apart in those days.

 - The standard resolution is 256×224 pixels.
-The reason the vertical display is shorter than the NES is that NTSC screens would just display 224 vertical lines for the NES anyway, giving the CPU more time to send graphics to the PPU.
+The reason the vertical display is shorter than the NES is that on a typical NTSC television, the extra scanlines would be off the screen anyway, and since the CPU can't send graphics to the PPU while the latter is busy drawing the screen, the system would be wasting precious VRAM update time drawing scanlines nobody would ever see.
+The SNES does have an "overscan" mode that gives it the same resolution as the NES, but developers rarely used it.
 There were also higher resolutions such as 512×448, but these had limited color depth and were not for sprites; RPM Racing was the only game to use hi-res graphics outside of menus and such.

 - The total color depth is 15-bit (or 32,768 colors), but everything drawn to the screen can only use 256 of those colors at any one time.
 Unless you start to mess with transparencies.
 Or direct-color modes.
-Or HDMA...
+Or HDMA (the storied "scanline trick")...
 It is theoretically possible to display all 32,768 colors onscreen at the same time, with certain limits on what colors can appear where.

 - The system could blend the colors of backgrounds and/or sprites through color addition, subtraction, or averaging, which allowed transparencies to be used, and override the normal on-screen color palette limits.

 in every way in terms of specs save for processing speed and display size.

 Tropes Related To The System And Its Add-Ons: